By Richard Rost 4 months ago

 Reboot the PC.
 That game you were playing last night might have eaten up your available memory.
 Those Recorsets that you DIM'd and forgot to set to Nothing at the end of your loop... yeah, you may have memory leakage or other low system resources.
 Give it a quick reboot.
 I know rebooting is a pain.
 Go get coffee.

 Reboot Clean.
 If you have any other applications that load with Windows (virus scanners, etc.) reboot without them.
 Run your Access database on a clean, fresh startup.
 Something else might be interfering with your database.
-You can

 Try a Backup.
 Sometimes the problem may be due to something you recently added to your database.
 SAVE your current database (set it aside, rename it) so you don't lose any data.
 Then try restoring your most recent backup.
 If that works, then the problem was caused by something you changed.
 If that still doesn't fix the problem, try your next oldest backup.
 That should help you nail down when the bug crept in to your database.